MCG Manager - v20029

 3. Press Source(3) button and select the disc drive.
 The tracks in the new CD+G disc will show up in the Source window.

-4. Press Target(31) button and select the folder with existing song files (such as C:\Karaoke Songs).
-The folder will show the existing encoded song files (MCG).
+4. Press Target(31) button and select the folder with encoded songs such as C:/Karaoke Songs/.
+The folder will show the previously encoded songs (MCG).

 5. [Click to view large picture]

-6. Press the Settings(13) button and select FreeDB.
-If the new disc information is found online, the title and artist fields will automatically fill in.
-If not found, a message will appear stating that the disc information is not found.
+6. Press Settings(13) button and select FreeDB.
+The disc information will be searched online and if found, the title and artist of the songs will automatically fill in.
+If not found, an error message will appear.

 [Click to view large picture]